IdahoAgStats/factcuratoR/README.md

 # factcuratoR Package:

-The goal of `factcuratoR` is to provide sets of functions to help standardize variety testing data for the FACT program.
+The purpose of `factcuratoR` is to provide sets of functions to help standardize variety testing data for the FACT program.

+The goal of the FACT program curation is to generate:

+1. trial data
+2. trial metadata

+that conform to the controlled vocabulary codebooks.

-The functions fall into a few different workflows:
+The `factcuratoR` functions fall into a few different workflows:

-- read-in the controlled vocabulary
+- read-in the controlled vocabulary codebooks
-- validate column names and contents according to codebooks
+- validate column names and contents according to the codebooks
 - curate cultivar names
+- standardize/ write out files according to the codebooks

 ## Installation